gokulm/BoltOn/docs/utilities.md

 Check.Requires
 --------------
-There are instances where you have to check for a condition and throw exception if the condition fails, in those instances you could use `Check.Requires`
+There are instances where you have to check for a condition and throw exception if the condition fails, in those instances you could use the `Requires` in  [`Check`](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn/Utilities/Check.cs)

 Example: